-- There are no regulatory capacity limits in effect related to Covid-19.
-Operators must follow existing regulations, such as bather load under Ontario Regulation 565, and building occupant load requirements as appropriate. - There is no regulatory requirement for physical distancing in public swimming pools or during swimming lessons. - Operators may resume regular swimming activities, while following public health advice and the measures outlined in their operating procedures.
+- There is no requirement for physical distancing in public swimming pools or during swimming lessons. - There are no capacity limits in effect related to Covid-19.
+Operators must follow existing regulations, such as bather load under Ontario Regulation 565, and building occupant load requirements as appropriate.